-Cerro Chepen fits perfectly into the Moche circuit on Peru’s north coast and is now open for tourism.
+The archaelogical site Cerro Chepen is now open for tourists and fits perfectly into the Moche circuit found on Peru’s north coast.

 This past May, local communities and municipalities worked together to delimit and protect the Cerro Chepen fortress.
 This archaeological monument dates back to the late Moche period.